 We’ve mentioned using two-factor authentication with a text or voice message in the past, but the Google Authenticator app can be more convenient.
 It displays a code that changes every thirty seconds.
 The code is generated on your device, so you can use the app even if your device is offline.

 Activating Two-Step Authentication

 Google makes us set up phone-based verification, even though we’ll be using the app.
 The phone number we enter now will become our backup phone number later.
-You can receive the code via a text message or voice phone call — after receiving it, enter the code and click Next to continue.
+You can receive the code via a text message or voice phone call.
+Click “Try It” to send a code to your phone.

 Enabling Google Authenticator

 After adding the account to Google Authenticator, you’ll have to type in the generated code.
-If the code is about to expire, wait for it to change before starting to type it.
+If the code is about to expire, wait for it to change so you have enough time to type it.